 You can view the Treasury for above offering some fantastic views.
 Typically locals will come up to you and, for a fee, offer to take you to above the Treasury to get a great view.
 The walk up can be quite dodgy at places so be very careful if you do take them up on the offer.

 Be wary of people asking you to buy things, take you places or ride camels.
-These will come at a price so just be mindful of this and you can politely decline by saying no thank you.
+These will come at a price so just be mindful of this.
+You can politely decline by saying no thank you.

 There are many children selling their wares around Petra.
-These children skip school in order to earn some money from tourists so we were strongly recommended by locals buy anything from these children so that they don’t continue to skip school.
+These children skip school in order to earn some money from tourists.
+We were strongly recommended by locals buy anything from these children so that they don’t continue to skip school.

 Food and Drink: